Available solutions for secrets and keys management mostly fail in hybrid and multi-cloud environments. That should, and can, be changed.

 How Secrets Management is Managed Today

-Basically in two ways, either using a self-deployed solution, on-prem or in the cloud, or using the cloud provider’s in-house solution.
+Basically, secrets are managed in two ways - either using a self-deployed solution, on-prem or in the cloud, or using the cloud provider’s in-house solution.
 Both pose their own operational challenges and security risks.

 Deploying a secrets management solution is a rigorous and costly effort for any organization.
 It might be a suitable solution for new or smaller-scale companies that operate in a single, narrow environment, but it gets immediately more complex to manage and maintain when organizations reach their second environment, either on the cloud or a hybrid one, not to mention across various geographical locations; troubles begin with replications and synchronizations.